 Even when preparing food, we adhere to tested recipes and methods of preparation.
 Therefore, during the days when the sharp Bora wind is blowing along the slopes of Goriška Brda, our guests can warm up next to the domestic fireplace, which besides providing warmth also serves as a room for preparing excellent homemade dishes.

-Among fans of culture, Medana has long been known as a town of poetry.
-Medana is the birthplace of the Slovenian poet and translator Alojz Gradnik who, besides the eternal theme of love, dedicated a large portion of his opus to life in Goriška Brda.
+Medana has a long-standing reputation among culture enthusiasts as a place of poetry.
+This is where the Slovenian poet and translator Alojz Gradnik was born, who, in addition to the eternal subject of love devoted much of his opus to life in the Brda region.

 An irresistible appeal that always draws visitors back to Medana is undoubtedly the unique position of Goriška Brda in the middle of lush and colourful Mediterranean nature interspersed with picturesque villages.
 You will definitely be able to enjoy the beauty of our landscape, if you forget the speed and comfort of motor vehicles and if you take the time to do so.